learning-process/parallel_programming_course/docs/common_information/introduction.rst

 - Additionally, each repository includes an example of a properly formatted PULL REQUEST.
 - Submission of all tasks is mandatory to pass the course.
 - A task that has been merged into the master branch continues to be monitored.
   If a task fails in the master, it is disabled, and a record of this is added to the score table.
   All disabled tasks will result in a zero points result for those tasks at the end of the semester.
+  It can be seen that your task is disabled due to the following reason: the directory of your task has been renamed from ``seq/nesterov_a_vector_sum`` to ``seq/nesterov_a_vector_sum_disabled``
 - All resources for using the repository will be provided here:

   - `Git for half an hour: A Beginner’s Guide <https://proglib.io/p/git-for-half-an-hour>`__